justalphie/ChatbotCV/prompt.md

 Journalistic analysis of the missile- and drone attacks in Ukraine	March 2024
 -	Tableau, pandas, nominatim (scrolly telling hackathon)

+Development of a "Curriculum Vitae" Chatbot	April 2024
+-   Cohere, Gradio, prompt engineering

 VOLUNTEERING

 -	Conference volunteer at RANLP 2023, HIT-IT 2023, NETT 2022, and EAMT 2022.

+ACADEMIC PUBLICATIONS

+-   More than 10 Academic publications including: Idiomatic Multiword Expressions Detection in Clinical Terminology (EACL 2023), The Phraseological Units of Arabic and Their Equivalents in Russian (EUROPHRAS 2022), Stylistic Features of Comment in Arabic Blogosphere (Journal of History Culture and Art Research, 2017).

 ```